-- Towel Breaks: – up to the discretion of the Umpire, if the play is not unduly held up, a player can request for a quick towel break.
-Again, it is up to the Umpire to decide whether a break is needed at that moment or later.
+- Towel Breaks: – if the play is not unduly held up, the players may be allowed to have a “quick towel only” break.
+Should you require “a towel and drink,” please remember that it is up to the discretion of the Umpire, to decide whether a break is needed at that moment or later.

 - Seeking Referee assistance: - if you are unhappy about a decision made on the court by an Umpire about a “matter of law,” you can request the intervention of the Tournament Referee.
 Escalation of this level must be done before the next service is delivered.

 5.3.
 After the match